Cross-Sector Impact Grants

 • Do the partners have complementary strengths and/or resources, such that this partnership is necessary for success?

-Before beginning an application for a continuing project, partners are encouraged to think about the following factors:
+Before beginning an application for a continuing project, returning grantees are encouraged to think about the following factors:

 • Is there a next phase for the project, or will it be continued in its current form?